openstack/horizon/doc/source/topics/settings.rst

   `INSTALLED_APPS <https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-INSTALLED_APPS>`_
   and importing any files that have the name ``"dashboard.py"`` and include code to register themselves as a Horizon dashboard.
+* For upstream development since Newton, please use ``ANGULAR_FEATURES`` setting to toggle Angular panel features, instead of defining an enabled file for the Angular panel.
+Then use ``settings.ANGULAR_FEATURES[<panel_name>]`` in your urls.py.
+  This enforces showing one service panel in the dashboard at a time.

 By default, dashboards defined by ``openstack_dashboard/local/enabled`` are displayed first in the alphabetical order of the config files, and then the